stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

 Ish, yeah.
-I mean, that's more of a representation of-- potentially, yeah.
+I mean, that's more of a representation of-- but potentially, yeah.
 Yeah.

 #### BEN